 Q: Is it possible to get an older, already trained dog?

 A: Member Breeders sometimes have older dogs for sale, usually Champions no longer being shown.
-The Rescue Committee also sometimes has a PBGV rescued from a shelter.
+The Rescue Committee will sometimes, but rarely, have a PBGV rescued from a shelter.
 These dogs are available for placement.

 Q: Will I be able to see a PBGV at a dog show?

-A: You may not find them at every show, but their numbers are increasing.
-Take a chance and attend Shows in your area.
+A: You may not find them at every show as PBGV's are a rare and special breed.
+Take a chance and attend shows in your area.
 You may be lucky!
 Check the AKC event calendar for local listings.

 Q: Will I need to spay or neuter my dog?